 Karina E. Morales, AG, is a records and research expert with a degree from BYU in Family History and Genealogy.
 She is also accredited through ICAPGen in Mexican research.
 She works for FamilySearch in the Content Strategy team overseeing record priorities in Latin America, Spain, and the Philippines.
 This requires direct collaboration with 10 field relation managers living in other countries and with several teams across the Family History Department.
 Previously, she worked at AncestryProGenealogists where she managed 30-50 client research cases a month, supervised a team of 10 researcher managers and assistants, hired contractors from all over the globe, and was one of the lead researchers for the NBC series Who Do You Think You Are?.

 Nancy A. Peters, CG, CGL

 Nancy A. Peters, CG, CGL, is a full-time professional genealogist and coeditor of the National Genealogical Society Quarterly.
 She serves on the executive committee and as a trustee for the Board for Certification of Genealogists and is the former editor of its newsletter, OnBoard.
-She lectures at local and national conferences and has taught on skill-building topics and genealogy standards at BCG Education Fund workshops, SLIG, and SLIG Academy.
-Her published work has appeared in the NGSQ and other genealogical journals.
-She authored the “Research Reports” chapter in Professional Genealogy: Preparation, Practice, & Standards (2018).
-Nancy’s client and personal research focuses primarily in England, Germany, New York, and the southeastern United States.
+She lectures at conferences and is an instructor for SLIG, SLIG Academy, and BCG Education Fund workshops on skill-building topics and genealogy standards.
+Her published work has appeared in the NGSQ, other genealogical journals, and Professional Genealogy: Preparation, Practice, & Standards (2018).
+Nancy’s client and personal research focuses primarily on England, Germany, New York, and the southeastern United States.